 12. As Bruce Lee once said, “don’t think…feel…”

 You’ve probably heard the classic advice of thinking about something boring or unpleasant.
-In my opinion, this is terrible advice churned out by countless online writers who’ve never experienced the problem and are just re-writing crap they read on another website.
-I mean, who wants to think about their grandma or dead puppies during sex?
+In my opinion, this is terrible advice churned out by countless websites.

 13. Relax and do nothing

-As I said before (and will probably say again!), relaxation is key.
+As I said before, relaxation is key.
 So much so, that relaxing to the point of doing absolutely nothing can help you last longer.
 If you’re on your back you can try to totally relax and let her take control for a minute or two.

 Alternatively, both of you can simply lie still together with you inside and have a tantric moment.
 This gives you a chance to focus on your breathing and lower your arousal level, as well as connect on a more profound level.